 Privacy Policy

-TL;DR: Your saved data stays in your browser.
-We only process article content on our server to generate AI summaries, and we don't keep it.
-We don't collect personal information, don't use cookies, and don't sell any data.
+TL;DR: Your saved data stays in your browser by default.
+Cloud sync and Pro features require an account.
+We only process content on our server to generate AI summaries and embeddings, and we don't store it.
+We don't sell data or use tracking cookies.

 1. What Moorly Does